 And I think a lot of the talk about Mueller, you know, in recent time has been very superficial, very surfacey.

-We've seen people on both sides like just let him do his job.
+We've seen people on both sides, like, just let him do his job.

 There's no reason to question him.

-He's an he's an honorable guy.
+He's an honorable guy.

 But if you look back at the past, he's not perfect.